alexrigby/DUVis_v2/README.md

 |`type`|one of "category" OR "text"| use "category" for fields that will contain categorical data ( discrete values), use "text" for fields that will contain open text (continuous values)|

 ## Excel Dataset
+ReActiVis requires an excel (.xlsx) dataset containing project data to be visualised.
+The excel workbook can contain 5 worksheets:

+### activities worksheet